Hierarchical clustering of DNA k-mer counts in RNA-seq fastq files reveals batch effects: Results

 \subsection{Data collection}

-We collected \nfc data sets from \nfq samples.
-Processing of \ntotr reads lasted 10.1 hours ($\sim 3 \times 10^5$ reads/second) on a standard desktop computer in a single thread with about 1 GByte working memory consumption.
-After data collection, the saved raw data was \fileSize in size.
+The \nfq samples had been sequenced on \nfc Flowcells.
+Data from each Flowcell was collected into one data-set.
+Processing of \ntotr ~reads took 8.96 hours ($3.04 \times 10^5 $ reads/second) in a single thread with approximately 1 Gigabyte working memory consumption.
+The saved raw data was \fileSize in size. \begin{framed}